wasvy-org/wasvy/README.md

 The resulting `.wasm` file will be in `target/wasm32-wasip2/release/my-mod.wasm`.

-Hint: it must be in your game's assets library for it to be visible to Bevy.
-After you have done this, make sure to load it via [Mods::load](https://docs.rs/wasvy/latest/wasvy/mods/struct.Mods.html#method.load) as shown above (`mods.load("mods/my-mod.wasm");`).
+Hint: The binary must be in your game's assets library for it to be visible to Bevy.
+By default this is `assets` in the same directory as `src`.
+Then, make sure to load it via [Mods::load](https://docs.rs/wasvy/latest/wasvy/mods/struct.Mods.html#method.load) as shown above (e.g. `mods.load("mods/my-mod.wasm")`).

 ### Tips

 - You can enable hot reloading for assets (including wasm files) simply by enabling Bevy's `file_watcher` feature.
 Try running your game with the command `cargo run --features bevy/file_watcher`
-- Build your mod directly to your game's assets folder by using `wkg wit build --output /my-game/assets/mod/my-mod.wasm`
 - The WIT registry at [WebAssembly Components Registry](https://wa.dev/) contains many useful interfaces

 ## Examples